-The Flash program memory is readable, writable and erasable during normal operation over the entire VDD
+The Flash program memory is readable, writable and erasable during normal operation over the entire VDD range.

 A read from program memory is executed on one byte at a time.
-A write to program memory is executed on blocks of 64 bytes at a time.
+A write to program memory is executed on blocks of 64 bytes at a time or two bytes at a time.
 Program memory is erased in blocks of 1024 bytes at a time.
-A Bulk Erase operation may not be issued from user code.
+A bulk erase operation may not be issued from user code.

 Writing or erasing program memory will cease instruction fetches until the operation is complete.
 The program memory cannot be accessed during the write or erase, therefore, code cannot execute.
-An internal programming timer terminates program memory writes
+An internal programming timer terminates program memory writes and erases.